Supramolecular-Polymer-Chemistry/TikhonovRelaxationSpectra/README.md

 - If you modify the code and distribute it, you must also share the source code.
 - The original copyright notice and license must be preserved.

-For the full license text, see:
+For the full license text, see the LICENCE.md file, or
 https://www.gnu.org/licenses/gpl-3.0.html

 Users of the code are kindly requested to cite the present work when employing the code in scientific work.